Pack Weight and Total Carry Weight are sure to be on your mind regardless of whether you are a seasoned backpacker, or new to this type of adventure.

 The average person spends 2 or 3 nights camping on a Havasu Falls trip.
 You can pretty much do it without any of the comforts!

-Carry weight to me, means exactly what it states.
-Though I do not include water in my initial weigh-in for a backpack trip in general.
+Carry weight to us, means exactly what it states.
+Though we do not include water in our initial weigh-in for a backpack trip in general.
 Water can vary depending on the trip location.
 It also does not include the basic clothing and footwear you have on.

 For actual Carry Weight calculations, extra layers of clothing, sunglasses, camera/phone, GPS device, maps, hats, gloves, and all other paraphernalia, needs to be included.
 All that junk in your pockets, on your head, around your neck, and dangling off your pack……and that water+container you will be hauling!